Elenas1178/202002525_Producer_Consumer_XML/README.md

 3. Click run

 A menu will appear.
 If you want to create/Produce more xml files, enter 1 and press enter, but if you want to view/consume files enter 2 and press enter

+202002525_Producer_Consumer_Socket
+Run the consumer.java file first
+Then run the producer.java file